falaxx/Filler/README.md

 ![](terminal.gif)

-but i also make a visualisation with the SDL2, here is multiple games where i face myself
+But i also make a visualisation with the SDL2, here is multiple games where i face myself

 You can see my strategy is pretty simple, i want to circle my opponent with a heat map calculation in my code.